 Supporting the Growth and Success of Des Moines’ Students

-As the 2017 session of the Iowa General Assembly gets underway, Des Moines Public Schools continues to advocate for public policies to support the district’s diverse student body, from expanding the support for English Language Learners (the fastest growing student body at DMPS) to expanding our successful preschool programs.
+During the 2017 session of the Iowa General Assembly, Des Moines Public Schools advocated for public policies to support the district’s diverse student body, from expanding the support for English Language Learners (the fastest growing student body at DMPS) to expanding our successful preschool programs.

-The following legislative priorities for 2017 are supported by Des Moines Public Schools:
+The following legislative priorities for 2017 were supported by Des Moines Public Schools:

 - EXPAND SUPPORT FOR OUR ENGLISH LANGUAGE LEARNERS: Extend weighted English Language Learner (ELL) funding from five years to seven years per pupil, in accordance with evidence-based practice.
 Additional flexibility in funds and blending funds should also be considered to meet the diverse needs of ELL students and families.
 Click here to read more about ELL.

 - EXPAND PRESCHOOL FUNDING FOR CHILDREN IN POVERTY: Increase in weighted funding in the Statewide Voluntary Preschool Program (SWVPP) for children living at or below 200% of the Federal Poverty Level ($40,180 for a family of three).
 Allowing flexible spending of preschool dollars will enhance our ability to meet the diverse and unique needs of the district.
 Click here to read more about preschool funding.

 - EXTEND SAVE SALES TAX FOR SCHOOLS: School buildings in Des Moines average over 65 years old, so we continue to have a great need for security updates, repairs and renovations; in some cases, even new buildings.
 Because we have reached the bonding ceiling for the current Secure an Advanced Vision for Education (SAVE) money, it is critical that action be taken this year to lift the sunset.
 Click here to read more about the sales tax.